IntersectMBO/product-documentation/working-group/core-infrastructure-roadmap-working-group/working-group-milestones-and-meeting-schedule/7-5-24-meeting-minutes.md

   1. LSM
   2. Leios
 * Backlog working group name to be confirmed
-* Concern: Should we replace the terminology “Core Infrastructure” with “Cardano”
+* Concern: Should we replace the terminology “Roadmap” with “Cardano”

 ## Action items